rubenwardy/minetest_modding_book/_en/map/storage.md

 ### Special Keys

 `infotext` is used in Node Metadata to show a tooltip when hovering the crosshair over a node.
-This is useful in order to show the owner of the node or the status.
+This is useful when showing the ownership or status of a node.

 `description` is used in ItemStack Metadata to override the description when hovering over the stack in an inventory.